vgondi123/NBAGMM/README.md

 ## Example Output
 <img width="313" alt="Screenshot 2025-07-09 at 4 40 17 PM" src="https://github.com/user-attachments/assets/d7a5b921-c7d9-47ce-8a50-55cf6aadb5a3" />
 <img width="299" alt="Screenshot 2025-07-09 at 4 40 34 PM" src="https://github.com/user-attachments/assets/e388632d-d234-4d3c-a4ee-9686a1aa44ba" />

-## To Do
-- [ ] Add mathematical formulation and derivation
-- [ ] Integrate Dirichlet Process for automatic cluster count
-- [ ] Evaluate clustering with silhouette score, adjusted Rand index, etc.

 ## Notes
 This project is a work in progress